hashicorp/terraform-aws-consul-ecs/README.md

   the [Consul dataplane](https://github.com/hashicorp/consul-dataplane) that configures and starts the Envoy proxy, which controls all the service mesh traffic.
 All requests to and from the application run through the proxy.

-The `ecs-controller` module runs a controller that automatically provisions ACL tokens for tasks on the mesh.
+The `controller` module runs a controller that automatically provisions ACL tokens for tasks on the mesh.
 It also deregisters service instances from Consul for missing/finished tasks in ECS.

 The `dev-server` module runs a development/testing-only Consul server as an